How CLC Is Pushing Back on the Trump Administration’s Anti-Voter Actions

 The current administration has sought to seize voter data from the states, unlawfully change the way our elections are run, and attack voting rights.

 Campaign Legal Center (CLC) is pushing back on these efforts on behalf of the American people.
-Through litigation, advocacy and work with local and national partners and coalitions, CLC is at the forefront of stopping these anti-voter actions, because any attempt to limit the freedom to vote is an attempt to silence American voters.
+Through litigation, advocacy, as well as work with local and national partners and coalitions, CLC is at the forefront of stopping anti-voter actions, because any attempt to limit the freedom to vote is an attempt to silence American voters.

 Taking Legal Action to Protect Sensitive Voter Information

-The U.S. Department of Justice (DOJ) has sued several states to obtain their voters’ personal, private information.
+The U.S. Department of Justice (DOJ) has sued many states to obtain their voters’ personal, private information.

 This overreach by the federal government is an attempt to retrieve voter data and exert control over our elections even though the Constitution gives the power to regulate and administer elections to the states or Congress.

-Our elections have numerous safeguards in place that are regularly analyzed and updated to make sure only U.S. citizens participate — and election officials take this responsibility seriously.
-Federal law includes privacy protections to ensure Americans’ personal data is not improperly shared or misused.
+Our elections have numerous safeguards in place to make sure only U.S. citizens participate — and election officials take this responsibility seriously.
+Federal law also includes privacy protections to ensure Americans’ personal data is not improperly shared or misused.

-The DOJ’s overreach will not make our elections any safer or more secure; it simply violates voters’ privacy and will discourage voters from participating in the democratic process.
+The DOJ’s overreach will not make our elections any safer or more secure.
+Instead, the DOJ’s actions violate voters’ privacy and will discourage voters from participating in the democratic process.
+Campaign Legal Center is fighting on behalf of the American people in courtrooms across the country to stop this unlawful voter data grab.
+Read more about our involvement in these cases.

-Suing to Prevent an Unlawful Executive Order on Elections from Taking Effect
+Suing to Prevent Unlawful Executive Orders on Elections from Taking Effect

-When the president signed an executive order on March 25, 2025, unlawfully attempting to direct several federal agencies to change the rules for federal elections and implement unnecessary barriers to registering to vote, we sued.
+When the president signed an executive order on March 25, 2025, unlawfully attempting to direct several federal agencies to change the rules for federal elections and implement unnecessary barriers to voter registration, we sued.

-Among its unlawful provisions, the executive order aims to direct the Election Assistance Commission (EAC) to require new and burdensome documentary proof of citizenship on the federal voter registration form.
+Among its unlawful provisions, the executive order aimed to direct the Election Assistance Commission (EAC) to implement new and burdensome documentary proof of citizenship requirements when using the federal voter registration form.

-This means anyone using that form to register to vote would have to present extra evidence of their U.S. citizenship, like a passport or birth certificate — and places similar burdens on military and overseas voters, as well.
+This means anyone using that form to register to vote would have to present extra evidence of their U.S. citizenship, like a passport or birth certificate, which millions of voters do not have reasonable access to.
+The order attempted to place similar hurdles on military and overseas voters, by mandating burdensome changes to the voter registration forms that Congress specifically provides to make the franchise accessible.

-The executive order also attempts to override laws in 16 states that allow election officials to count mail ballots cast and postmarked by Election Day, but received before those states’ deadlines — which are after Election Day.
+The executive order also attempted to override laws in 16 states that allow election officials to count mail ballots cast and postmarked by Election Day but received before states deadlines that are after Election Day.

 Only Congress — not the president — has the power to pass laws that set national voting standards and override state laws governing federal elections.
 The Constitution does not give the president any role in setting election rules.

-On behalf of the League of United Latin American Citizens, Secure Families Initiative, and the Arizona Students’ Association, we won a court order that temporarily halts a key provision of this illegal and unconstitutional plan while litigation continues.
-We are continuing to fight in court to make that win permanent and block these unlawful provisions ever taking effect.
+On behalf of the League of United Latin American Citizens (LULAC), Secure Families Initiative, and the Arizona Students’ Association, we won a court order that temporarily halted a key provision of this illegal and unconstitutional plan, and later won a court order to halt this provision permanently.
+We continue to defend this victory on appeal.

 Opposing Burdensome and Unnecessary Voter Registration Documentation

-The documentation requirements proposed by AFLF’s request exactly mirrors those in President Trump’s unlawful March 2025 executive order and would imposes substantial and unnecessary burdens on U.S. citizens registering to vote.
+The documentation requirements in AFLF’s request exactly mirrors those in President Trump’s unlawful March 2025 executive order and would imposes substantial and unnecessary burdens on U.S. citizens registering to vote.

 Even though CLC and our partners already successfully halted this action when we sued over the president’s executive order, the Trump administration’s allies are trying yet another avenue to push this harmful policy through.